Tax Guide for Florists

 You must register with us for each mobile sales location that you operate.

 You need to register temporary locations, even if you already hold a seller's permit for your permanent place of business.
-A copy of your seller's permit is required to be posted at each sales location and conspicuously displayed.
+A copy of your seller's permit is required to be posted at each sales location and should be easy to see.

 Many florists and retailers of flowers do not operate from a structure or retail shop.
-They may make sales from a vehicle, pushcart, wagon, or other portable method, or sell at a swap meet, flea market, or similar transient location.
+They may make sales from a vehicle, pushcart, wagon, or other portable method, or sell at a swap meet, flea market, or similar temporary location.
 As a florist or retailer of flowers, you are subject to similar tax reporting requirements as a florist with a retail storefront.
 You are generally responsible for tax at the rate in effect at the location where the sale is made.
-For example, if you make over-the-counter sales in Anaheim (Orange County) in the morning, you will report those sales at the Orange County rate (at 7.75%*).
-Later in the day, if you make over-the-counter sales in Norwalk (Los Angeles County), you will report those sales at the rate in the city of Norwalk, which includes Los Angeles County and city of Norwalk district taxes (at 10.25%*).
+For example, if you make retail sales in Anaheim (Orange County) in the morning, you will report those sales at the Orange County rate, which is at 7.75 percent.* Later in the day, if you make retail sales in Norwalk (Los Angeles County), you will report those sales at the rate of 10.50 percent, which includes Los Angeles County and City of Norwalk district taxes.*

-If you intend on temporarily making sales at certain venues such as but not limited to swap meets or farmers' markets, you must give the event operators, in writing, the following information:
+If you intend to temporarily make sales at certain venues such as swap meets or farmers' markets, you must give the event operators, the following information in writing:

 • Business name